zacharysells/tf-ecs/README.md

 Before using this repo, you will have to have terraform installed.
 Get the latest version [here](https://www.terraform.io/downloads.html).
 You will also need to have your AWS access keys configured via environment variables.
 Documentation to set that up can be found [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)

 Now that you have all of your dependencies set up, let's get started.

-Source this module like so in a .tf file
+Source this module like so in a .tf file:
-Note that there are many other configurable values that you can set for your cluster.
-See [variables.tf](variables.tf) for all of them.

 ```
 module ecs {